litecoincash-project/rialtochat/README.md

 Rialto Chat
 ===========================================

 Rialto Chat is an Electron chat client for the LCC Rialto network.
-As well as being the current official Rialto client, it's a the reference which demonstrates Rialto RPC API usage.
+As well as being the current official Rialto client, it's a reference which demonstrates Rialto RPC API usage.

 Running it
 --------------